 When Taxis and Alternatives Make Sense

-While trains and subways handle most travel, there are times when other options are useful.
+While trains and subways handle most travel efficiently, there are situations where other options are useful.

-- Buses can reach areas not covered by rail
+- Buses: Can reach areas not covered by rail, including suburban or more remote neighbourhoods.

 Common Mistakes to Avoid